CASA C-212 Aviocar: Incidents and accidents

 A Chilean Air Force CASA C-212, carrying 21 people, crashed 500 mi from Chile's Pacific coastline in the Juan Fernández Islands, with no survivors.
 Felipe Camiroaga, a highly popular Chilean TV presenter, was one of the passengers, along with businessman Felipe Cubillos, who had been working on post-earthquake reconstruction efforts.
+An official inquiry concluded that the cause of the accident was loss of control while approaching the runaway at low alttitude, due to a combination of wind shear, strong turbulence, two counter-rotating vortexes and strong crosswinds.